Who the hell are you?

 I mixed that experience into my existing work on cloud transformations and architectures and spent a further two years at the junction of cloud, analytics and managing customer operations.

-At the end of 2018 one of my biggest customers retired and broke up his business, and I got a call out of the blue from the very same “A” named cloud services provider asking me if I’d work for them.
-I moved to Seattle in January of 2019.
+In 2018 one of my biggest customers retired and broke up his business, and I got a call out of the blue from a recruiter at AWS saying one of his hiring managers was interested.
+It went well and I moved to Seattle within a couple of months.
 The rest is history.

 Time to write about it